enginebeast/enginebeast.github.io/README.md

-# Engine beast : Sei
+Engine beast means that a strong beast made by engineering.
+And Sei means to rule with justice

 ## Contents
 [Taking apart a RC car](https://enginebeast.github.io/self_drive1/)